joshfraser/postmessage/README.md

 **Demo**

-[See an example of this library in action](http://onlineaspect.com/uploads/postmessage/parent.html) or [read how it works](http://www.onlineaspect.com/2010/01/15/backwards-compatible-postmessage/) on my blog.
+[See an example of this library in action](http://onlineaspect.com/uploads/postmessage/parent.html) or read a post on my blog about [how it works](http://www.onlineaspect.com/2010/01/15/backwards-compatible-postmessage/).

 **Usage**